brandon-neth/ChapelWebsite/README.md

 - a `image` field with the path of the image to use for the project
 - a `url` field with a link to more information about the project
 - a `weight` field to order the applications in the carousel

+### Announcements

+To add new announcments to the list of announcements, add a file to the `data/announcements` directory.
+The file should be `.yaml` file with the following fields:
+- a `title` field with the title of the announcement
+- a `description` field with the announcement body
+- a `date` field with the date of the announcement, in the format YYYY-MM-DD
+- a `url` field with a link for the "Continue Reading" button
+- an `authors` field, which should be a list of authors.
+Each author entry needs at least a `name` entry, and can optionally have a `url` entry.

 ## Updating the Attribute Pages